 Alvis – Alvis (All Wise) in Germanic mythology, was a dwarf who wanted to marry Thor’s daughter Thrud, he first had to prove to Thor, who was not happy about the pending marriage, that he had the wisdom he was famed for.
 Thor quizzed Alvis throughout the night until the sun came up, and like all dwarfs the daylight turned Alvis into stone.

-Angrboda – Angrboda (Distress Bringer) in Germanic mythology, she was a frost goddess who was the mistress of Loki, and mother of three monstrous offspring, Fenrir the wolf, Jormungand the serpent, and a daughter named Hel.
-The gods decided to deal with these monsters quickly, this they did by binding and gaging Angrboda, then taking her and Loki’s children to Asgard.
-Loki banished Hel to the “world beneath the worlds”, here she was put in charge of the inglorious dead, Jormungand was hurled into the ocean by Loki, and the huge snake sank to the depths after he crashed through the ice.
-Odin was unsure of what to do about Fenrir, after the Norms, the goddess of destiny warned him that the wolf would bring about his death.
-Odin, decided to bind Fenrir, with a magic chain and keep him captive, Odin knew Fenrir would break free at Ragnarok, the day of doom, and destroy him, in preparation for this Odin gathered his greatest champions to his side.
+Angrboda – Angrboda (Distress Bringer) in Germanic mythology, she was a frost goddess who was the mistress of Loki and mother of three monstrous offspring, Fenrir the wolf, Jormungand the serpent and a daughter named Hel.
+The gods decided to deal with these monsters quickly, they did this by binding and gaging Angrboda, then taking her and Loki’s children to Asgard.
+Loki banished Hel to the “world beneath the worlds”, here she was put in charge of the inglorious dead, Jormungand was hurled into the ocean by Loki and the huge snake sank to the depths after he crashed through the ice.
+Odin was unsure of what to do about Fenrir, the goddess of destiny warned him that the wolf would bring about his death.
+Odin, decided to bind Fenrir with a magic chain and keep him captive, Odin knew Fenrir would break free at Ragnarok the day of doom and destroy him, in preparation for this, Odin gathered his greatest champions to his side.

-Arachne – Depending on the circumstances sometimes taking the form of an animal was a punishment, Arachne a Greek maiden, who was gifted in the art of weaving, made the mistake of boasting that she was a far superior spinner and weaver than the goddess Athena.
-Athena was known for her spinning and weaving prowess, challenging Arachne by to a weaving contest.
-Once their looms were set up they wove in the same room, from early morning until darkness made it difficult to see, their individual work was then compared.
+Arachne – Depending on the circumstances, sometimes taking the form of an animal was a punishment, Arachne a Greek maiden who was gifted in the art of weaving, made the mistake of boasting that she was a far superior spinner and weaver than the goddess Athena.
+Athena was known for her spinning and weaving prowess, she challenged Arachne to a weaving contest.
+Once their looms were set up, they wove in the same room from early morning until darkness made it difficult to see, their individual work was then compared.
 Arachne’s cloth depicted the goddesses and gods in a most unflattering way, angering Athena even more, she was so outraged by Arachne, Athena turned her into a spider.

-Artemis – The virgin huntress goddess, Artemis was a goddess of women, no men were allowed to attend her rituals.
-Artemis the Great She Bear, she took this form and was worshipped during the New Moon, with bear worship being one of the most ancient ceremonies.
+Artemis – The virgin huntress goddess Artemis was a goddess of women, no men were allowed to attend her rituals.
+Artemis was known as the Great She Bear, she took this form and was worshipped during the New Moon, bear worship was one of the most ancient ceremonies.
 Artemis was associated with the Bee goddess, the priests became eunuchs to serve the Bee goddesses, they were called, Essenes (drones), male bees are known as drones.

 Audhumla – Audhumla was the primeval cow in Germanic mythology, the first animal to emerge from Ginnungagap (“the yawning emptiness”).
-Audhumla had enough milk to nourish Ymir, the first frost giant and the first live thing of all, Ymir’s children descended from the frost giants, who were enemies of the gods.
-The cow received nourishment from an icy salt lick, with her first lick some hair appeared, next a head, finally the body of a man, Buri, Buri produced a son named Bor, he married Bestla, daughter of a frost giant.
+Audhumla had enough milk to nourish Ymir, the first frost giant and the first live thing of all.
+Ymir’s children descended from the frost giants who were enemies of the gods.
+The cow received nourishment from an icy salt lick, with her first lick some hair appeared, next a head and finally the body of a man named Buri, Buri, he produced a son named Bor, he married Bestla daughter of a frost giant.
 Their sons were the first gods, Odin, Vili and Ve, the three gods battled the frost giants, slaying Ymir.
 The giant fell and the blood from his wounds flooded the land and drowned all his frost children, only Bergelmir and his wife were able to escape.